Sourcing can become every recruiter’s nightmare within a split second.

 The reward doesn’t need to be financial, either.
 It could be a benefit of the organization, or a gift card.
 Even offering half a day of holiday is enough to entice your existing employees.

 This step will allow you to develop your candidate pool, building on the previous step.
-Remember, the key is to actively search, and search with purpose.
-Employee referrals is a great way to do that.

 Use social media (and don’t solely rely on LinkedIn)